useless-anvil/retrosmart-cursor/README.md

   HiDPI screens.
 - A color scheme system, so new palettes are easy to add (see `color_schemes/`).
-- Four theme variants: white/black, each with or without a drop shadow.
+- Seven theme variants each with or without a drop shadow.
-  - `retrosmart-xcursor-white`
-  - `retrosmart-xcursor-white-shadow`
-  - `retrosmart-xcursor-black`
-  - `retrosmart-xcursor-black-shadow`
 - Small touch-ups to a few cursor glyphs while adapting them to the new build pipeline — not a correction of the original design, just fit for the new sizes/hotspots.